PDM4AR/exercises/docs/07-optimization.md

 python3 [path/to/]src/pdm4ar/main.py --exercise 07
 ```

-After running the exercise, a report will be generated that shows your results (if you enabled the report generation).
+After running the exercise, a report will be generated in the folder `out/ex07` that shows your results (if you enabled the report generation).

 ## Hints
-To model the problem notice that in the environment there are already powerful libraries to solve optimization problems.
-For instance, [scipy.optimize](https://docs.scipy.org/doc/scipy/reference/optimize.html) and [pulp](https://coin-or.github.io/pulp/))
+- To model the problem notice that in the environment there are already powerful libraries to solve optimization problems.
+For instance, [scipy.optimize](https://docs.scipy.org/doc/scipy/reference/optimize.html) and [pulp](https://coin-or.github.io/pulp/).
+- Since in the tuple containing the islands they are ordered based on their `id` and since each archipelago has the same amount of islands (apart from the first and the last one), you can use a smart indexing to access islands of the same archipelago.